grunt-tex/grunt-tex-glossaries/README.md

 ```

 #### Multitask
-In this example, glossaries is used as a multitask, with custom options used for the first document in order to make glossaries output to a custom directory
+In this example, glossaries is used as a multitask, with a custom path to makeglossaries supplied

 ```js
 grunt.initConfig({